Anonymous4Review/ICCAD19-Blind-Review/README.md

 ## Motivational Example

-In the Motivation folder, we upload the checkpoints and logs during training the structures used in the motivational example.
+In the MotivationEX folder, we upload the checkpoints and logs during training the structures used in the motivational example.
 One can test the accuracy of both architectures.

 ##### Usage of testing NAS without cutting